flancer32/sample_mage2_module/docs/module_struct.md

 This is just a sample, you can create your own module's structure by your own way.
 This is a PHP Composer compatible module to be used in Magento v2 applications.
-There is development instance of the Magento application with our module (sym)linked into the application.
+Module contains development instance of the Magento v2 application with module's sources are (sym)linked into this development instance.